100% Natural Plant Mylk with no additives, or preservatives.

-My mylk can be ordered for a weekly collection on Thursday or Friday.
+My mylk can be ordered for weekly collection and I will be offering a monthly subscription service very soon.
 I offer mylk in glass bottles to ensure there is no waste associated with my service and to be part of a circular economy.

 With your first purchase you will be able to rent a reusable glass bottle.
 This will cost £1 for as long as you want it.
 Thereafter you will only pay for the refill mylk (providing you bring your bottle back for the refill).
-My pricing is higher than the oat and almond mylk you can buy in the shops.
-This is due to the organic ingredients I am committed to using and the fact my mylk is freshly handmade in small batches the day before, or the day you receive it.
+My pricing is higher than the vegan mylk you can buy in the shops.
+This is due to the organic ingredients I am committed to using and the fact my mylk is currently made in very small batches the day before, or the day you receive it.

-I do not use any thickeners (no carrageenan or gums) or preservatives, oils or sweeteners in any of my mylks.
+I do not use any thickeners (no carrageenan or gums), preservatives or sweeteners in my mylks.
 All the ingredients are real whole foods.

-Peanut mylk ingredients; organic peanuts (9%) and cashews (3%), a pinch of salt, a few dates and water.
+Peanut mylk ingredients; organic peanuts (10%), cashews (3%), a pinch of salt, a few dates and water.

-Please contact me to discuss any allergies and to order. email@example.com.
-My mylks contain NUTS and I can't guarantee that anything I make is 100% free from traces of nut.
+Please contact me to discuss any allergies and to order. firstname.lastname@example.org.
+My mylks contain NUTS and I can't guarantee that anything I make is free from traces of gluten.